Sumo Logic Helps Control the Chaos by Enhancing Predictive Analytics for Observability

-/EIN News/ -- AMSTERDAM, April 18, 2023 (GLOBE NEWSWIRE) -- KubeCon + CloudNativeCon Europe 2023 -- Sumo Logic (NASDAQ: SUMO), the SaaS analytics platform to enable reliable and secure cloud-native applications, today announced Predict for Metrics.
+AMSTERDAM, April 18, 2023 (GLOBE NEWSWIRE) -- KubeCon + CloudNativeCon Europe 2023 -- Sumo Logic SUMO, the SaaS analytics platform to enable reliable and secure cloud-native applications, today announced Predict for Metrics.
 When combined with existing capabilities in Sumo Logic, Predict for Metrics provides a comprehensive way to harness observability analytics to better predict variable applications, cloud and infrastructure usage and resource demands.

 Predict for Metrics is designed to provide better visibility into production issues, system downtime, and uncontrolled cloud costs.
 Sumo Logic will showcase this functionality at booth S26 during the KubeCon + CloudNativeCon Europe 2023 event in Amsterdam from April 18-21.